Paul Simon (politician): Out of office

 In the years between his gubernatorial defeat and political comeback, Simon taught at Sangamon State University, where he started the Public Affairs Reporting master's degree program, and the Kennedy School of Government at Harvard University.

 Rise to national prominence

-US House of Representatives
+U.S. House of Representatives

 Simon resumed his political career in 1974 when he was elected to Congress from Illinois's 24th congressional district, defeating former Harrisburg mayor Val Oshel.
 He was re-elected four times.
 He was later redistricted to Illinois's 22nd congressional district.
 In 1978, Simon was the first recipient of the Foreign Language Advocacy Award, presented by the Northeast Conference on the Teaching of Foreign Languages in recognition of his service on the President's Commission on Foreign Language and International Studies and his support for language study.
 According to the New York Times, Simon was never particularly popular with his House colleagues.